admin-AMSAG/LogbookDatabase/README.md

 ## Data import format

-Your CSV/Excel/Google Sheet should include headers with the following column names:
+Your CSV/Excel/Google Sheet should include headers with the following column names (case-insensitive; spaces and punctuation are ignored):

 | Column          | Required | Description                                 |
 |-----------------|----------|---------------------------------------------|